hmrc/companies-house-streaming-etl/README.md

 # companies-house-streaming-etl

-Proof of concept for use of the Companies House Streaming API to be integrated with our ETL
+Companies House Streaming API used with AWS Lambda.
+Data is later ingested into hudi with our ETL

 - See API documentation [here](https://developer-specs.company-information.service.gov.uk/companies-house-public-data-api/reference)